Hassnkhan0707/islamia_collage/README.md

 # islamia_collage
-this is my first gethub repository
+this is my first github repository